The-Node-Forge/url-shortener/docs/api/classes/URLShortener.md

 `string`

+The full, original URL to shorten

 ##### options?

 `ShortenOptions`

+Optional config (alias, override, expiresIn)

 #### Returns

 `Promise`\<`string`\>

-A Promise that resolves to the shortened URL string.
+A Promise that resolves to the full shortened URL string